scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 - YOU MUST HIDE THE TOOLBAR TO SCROLL THROUGH THE INVENTORY IN ZAK
 - YOU MUST DISPLAY THE KEYBOARD TO FIGHT IN INDIANA JONES 3
 - YOU MUST MAP THE RIGHT CLICK ACTION TO PLAY SEVERAL GAMES
+- YOU MUST USE THE FREE LOOK ACTION TO PLAY LURE OF THE TEMPTRESS

 How do I hide the toolbar ?
 ---------------------------